DigiScore/digiscore.github.io/pages/wolff1.md

 ## Example of the original score (© Christian Wolff 1964)

 Below is a sample page taken from Wolff’s original score.
-Before you attempt to practice with this example, it is an imperative that you read, and understand the original programme notes, and read and understand the performers instructions.
+Before you attempt to practice with this example, it is an imperative that you read, and understand the original programme notes, and read and understand the performer's instructions.

 ![Wolff Extract](/assets/img/wolff_123.png)